Home / Blog / Tabs Disappeared

 A clean Chrome History search screen with recently visited pages and a search box.

 Your tabs may still be open.
-They might be in another Chrome window, a collapsed tab group, Tab Search, synced open tabs, or a crowded tab strip where the page title no longer fits.
+Check the boring causes first: another Chrome window, another Chrome profile, a collapsed tab group, Tab Search, synced open tabs, or a crowded tab strip where the page title no longer fits.

 Chrome keeps a short list of recently closed tabs and windows.
-To open it:
+Open it this way:

 1. Click the three-dot menu (top-right corner of Chrome).